rd235/libpam-net/README.md

 Using **pam_newnet.so** users in the *newnet* group can log-in through a network connection (e.g. by ssh) but their processes cannot communicate with the network at all.
+The only interface they can see is an isolated loopback **lo** interface created at login time *and lo is down*.

-The only interface they can see is an isolated loopback interface created at login time.
-Hence networking can only take place between processes of the same session.
+aUsing **pam_lonet.so** users in the *lonet* group can log-in through a network connection (e.g. by ssh) but their processes cannot communicate with the network at all.
+The only interface they can see is an isolated loopback **lo** interface created at login time. *lo interface is up*, hence networking can only take place between processes of the same session.

 ##### Segregated network namespaces for selected user